-Solvency II Own Funds item How Own Funds item is valued (according to Solvency II rules) Assessment Ordinary share capital Valued in accordance This is the share capital and share premium, based on the company's financial statements.
+Solvency II Own Funds item How Own Funds item is valued (according to Solvency II rules) Assessment Ordinary share capital Valued in accordance This is the share capital and share premium, based on the Company's financial statements.
 Share premium account related to ordinary share capital with Article 75 of the Solvency II Directive.
-All of the company's share capital and share premium is classed as tier 1 unrestricted.
+All of the Company's share capital and share premium is classed as tier 1 unrestricted.
 Reconciliation Reserve Valued in accordance with Article 70 of the Delegated Act.
 The reconciliation reserve equals the excess of assets over liabilities from the company's Solvency II balance sheet.
 For Irish Life Health, the reconciliation reserve is reduced by the following amounts: Planned dividends The basic own funds item listed above (ordinary share capital and share premium) In line with Article 69 of the Delegated Act, all of the reconciliation reserve is classified as tier 1 unrestricted.
-The reconciliation reserve will vary over time based on the experience of the company, including the claims experience, expense levels, risk equalisation impact and the impact of writing new business in the future
+The reconciliation reserve will vary over time based on the experience of the Company, including the claims experience, expense levels, risk equalisation impact and the impact of writing new business in the future

-The table below shows the company's own funds as at 31 December 2019 and as at 31 December 2018.
+The table below shows the Company's own funds as at 31 December 2020 and as at 31 December 2019.

-Own Funds €000s 31.12.2019 31.12.2018
+Own Funds €000s 31.12.2020 31.12.2019

 Ordinary Share Capital 9 9

 Share Premium Account 12,441 12,441

-Reconciliation Reserve 68,755 76,349
+Reconciliation Reserve 87,501 68,755

-Tier 1 Unrestricted 81,205 88,799
+Tier 1 Unrestricted 99,951 81,205

 Tier 1 Restricted 0 0

 Tier 2 0 0

 Tier 3 0 0

-Available and Eligible Own Funds 81,205 88,799
+Available and Eligible Own Funds 99,951 81,205

-Changes in own funds in 2019
+Changes in own funds in 2020

-Overall, own funds have decreased by €7.6m in 2019.
+Overall, own funds have increased by €18.7m in 2020.

-The reduction in own funds is mainly due to losses which emerged from Irish Life Health's business, due to the increase in claims rates as discussed in Section A.2 above.
+The increase in own funds is mainly due to profits which emerged from Irish Life Health's business as discussed in Section A.2 above.